-- Caregivers (CPAs and CCIs) must provide direct adult supervision of children around bodies of water at all times. - Youth and staff (CCI and CPA) must receive water safety training and documentation of such training must be maintained in the youth and staff's record.
-Training must occur within 30 days of the youth being placed and the employee's hire date. - Caregivers should know how to swim within the first 60 days of approval or within 60 days of acquiring a swimming pool. - Caregivers should complete basic water rescue training within the first year of approval to learn how to recognize, prevent, and respond to water emergencies using non-swimming rescue methods.
-Evidence of the caregiver's completion of the training should be obtained and maintained in their file. - Caregivers should enroll children age three years and older in a swimming/water safety course taught by a certified instructor within the first year of placement.
-Any challenges that could impact a child's ability to complete the course should assessed and discussed with DFCS. - Fences used as a safety barrier must be constructed in a manner that a child cannot climb through or under the fence. - Ladders must be removed to make above-ground pools inaccessible when not in use. - Pool covers must be kept free of standing water and be completely removed when the pool is in use.
+- Caregivers must always provide direct adult supervision of children around bodies of water. - Caregivers must complete basic water rescue training to learn how to recognize, prevent, and respond to water emergencies using non-swimming rescue methods.
+Training for foster parents should occur within the first year of approval.
+Training for Childcare Workers must occur within 30 days of the employee's hire date. - Caregivers should know or learn how to swim within the first 60 days of approval or within 60 days of acquiring a swimming pool.
+CCI providers may satisfy this requirement through the regular utilization of a certified lifeguard during swimming activities. - Caregivers should enroll children age three years and older in a swimming/water safety course taught by a certified instructor within the first year of placement.
+Any challenges that could impact a child's ability to complete the course should assessed and discussed with DFCS. - Fences used as a safety barrier must be constructed in a manner that a child cannot climb through or under the fence. - Ladders must be removed to make above-ground pools inaccessible when not in use.

+- Pool covers must be kept free of standing water and be completely removed when the pool is in use. - Kiddie pools must be emptied and stored away when not in use.